danielberkompas/danielberkompas.github.io/_posts/2016-09-27-ecto-multi-services.md

 ## Conclusion

 I've been looking for a viable alternative to ActiveRecord callbacks and their associated bloat for a long time, and I finally feel like I've found it with [Ecto.Multi][ecto-multi].
-Be sure to check out its documentation, and if you're interested, I've also covered its API in more detailed in [this episode of LearnPhoenix.tv][ecto-multi-episode].
+Be sure to check out its documentation, and if you're interested, I've also covered its API in more detail in [this episode of LearnPhoenix.tv][ecto-multi-episode].

 [^1]: This is only _one_ available option.
 You could also share business logic with a `Plug` or a plain module, depending on your application.